 12. Ilama

 This one may be the strangest of the tropical fruits category.
-Ilama fruit’s exceptional features include its unique shape, the meaning of its name, and the fact that the riper it becomes, the tartier it gets.
+Ilama fruit’s exceptional features include its unique shape and the fact that the ripper it becomes, the tartier it gets.
+Furthermore, the fruit is popular in Central American regions.

-Ilama is about the size of an apple.
+Ilama is about the size of an apple that can weigh up to two pounds.
 People in South America refer to it as “old woman’s sapote” fruit.
+As for the rind, it’s rather rough with available colors, including pink or green, depending on the species.

 Its taste does resemble that of a sapote.
-When the skin is still green, which means it is unripe, Ilama is sugary, soft, and tender.
+When the skin is still green, which means it is unripe, Ilama has sugary, soft, and tender white flesh.
 As it gets older, that sweetness disappears gradually.
 Once the skin becomes maroon or pinkish, it is tart with a custard consistency.

 Are you curious about this Illama fruit?
 Find out the answer here.
 Watch this video: